IgniteUI/help-topics/topics/02_Controls/igGrid/12_Migrating_enableUTCDates_option_in_17_1.md

 >**Note:** In 16.2 version, the MVC wrapper is sending the dates with the Microsoft dates format (`/Date(1485881423759)/`).

-## Migrate igGrid,igHierarchicalGrid or igTreeGrid from 16.2 to 17.1
+## Migrate igGrid,igHierarchicalGrid or igTreeGrid from 16.2 to 17.1 and above

-In 17.1 the igDataSource is not going to accept Microsoft date formatting `/Date(1234656000000)/`.
+From 17.1 the igDataSource is not going to accept Microsoft date formatting `/Date(1234656000000)/`.
 If the provided data source contains this kind of data they have to be changed to ISO UTC format "2009-02-15T00:00:00Z".
 If the MVC wrapper is used, for the user perspective there is nothing to configure.
 Internally MVC wrapper was using Microsoft format in 16.2 and from 17.1 it would send the dates in ISO UTC.
-To display UTC time in 17.1 grid:
+To display UTC time in 17.1 and above versions:

 ```js
 $('#Grid1').igGrid({